jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~#
 ```

-Note: I removed the SSL warnings from the output, let's just ignore those for
+*Note*: I removed the SSL warnings from the output, let's just ignore those for
 now.
 Or you can fork this and add a step to fix the error once and for all.

 Now you can verify that there's a new file, `/tmp/x.txt`.